skypyproject/skypy/docs/contributing/CONTRIBUTING.rst

 Unit Tests
 ^^^^^^^^^^

 Pull requests will require existing unit tests to pass before they can be merged.
 Additionally, new unit tests should be written for all new public methods and functions.
 Unit tests for each submodule are contained in subdirectories called `tests` and you can run them locally using `pytest`.
-For more information see the [Astropy Testing Guidelines](https://docs.astropy.org/en/stable/development/testguide.html).
+For more information see the `Astropy Testing Guidelines <https://docs.astropy.org/en/stable/development/testguide.html>`_.

 If your unit tests check the statistical distribution of a random sample, the test outcome itself is a random variable, and the test will fail from time to time.
 Please mark such tests with the `@pytest.mark.flaky` decorator, so that they will be automatically tried again on failure.
 To prevent non-random test failures from being run multiple times, please isolate random statistical tests and deterministic tests in their own test cases.